stanley-gu/standardsCh/chapter.md

 item in a model is defined explicitly.
 However, the generality and explicit nature of CellML also results in increased complexity especially for software developers.
 Another side effect of the increased complexity is that models that are represented using CellML tend to be quite large.
-On average, my own analysis of a sample from the CellML repository (<http://models.cellml.org/cellml>) indicates that each reaction in a model requires about 5 kilobytes of storage.
+On average, a sample from the CellML repository (<http://models.cellml.org/cellml>) indicates that each reaction in a model requires about 5 kilobytes of storage.

 Owing to the complexity of CellML, one unfortunate side effect is that there are